General Information

 Reinforced concrete tie with a corroded rebar

-Severe corrosion on a longitudinal tie rebar is noticeable.
-Figure 4 shows a further corroded deck sector.
+Severe corrosion on a longitudinal rebar of the tie is noticeable.
+Figure 4 shows a corroded deck sector.

 Reinforced concrete deck.